UNSW-Data-Soc/unsw-data-soc.github.io/about.md

                         <br><br>
                     </li>
                     <p>
-                    With this, DataSoc aims to make your university experience even more fun and fulfilling, whilst maximizing your employment opportunity and career progression in data science.
+                    <b>With this, DataSoc aims to make your university experience even more fun and fulfilling, whilst maximizing your employment opportunity and career progression in data science.</b>
                     </p>
                 </ul>
                 <div style="margin: 4rem 0 5rem">